Askaniy/TrueColorTools/README.md

 - Tag system.
 Each object in the database can be assigned an arbitrary set of tags.
 Same tags form a lists in the *Spectra* and *Table* tabs, which simplify interaction with a huge database.
 - System of sources.
 Each object in the database can be easily linked to one or several sources by its number.
 You can see the list in `File`→`Sources`.
 Also, after an object's name there can be abbreviations, the decoding of which is indicated in `File`→`Notes`.

+**Spectra tab** provides access to the built-in spectra database and allows you to calculate a color with the selected settings just by clicking on an object.
-In the *Images* tab you can get colors formatted for Celestia.
-It uses chromaticity values from 0 to 1 for each color channel, where 1 is the value of the brightest channel.
-In the GUI version, you need to make sure that the `chromaticity` mode is used and `Decimal places` is greater than zero (by default it is), and then set the `Color (bit) depth` parameter to zero.
+For example, you can get colors formatted for [Celestia](https://github.com/CelestiaProject/Celestia), which uses chromaticity values from 0 to 1 for each color channel, where 1 is the value of the brightest channel.
+Make sure that the `chromaticity` mode is used and `Decimal places` is greater than zero (by default it is), and then set the `Color (bit) depth` parameter to zero.

+**Images tab** allows you to load images, specify their wavelength and display a true color image, for each pixel of which a spectrum was built.

+**Table tab** generates a customizable table of calculated colors from the spectra database.

+### Auxiliary
+- [`user.py`](Scripts/user.py) returns the specified language and path to the tools, or determines them automatically;
+- [`config.py`](Scripts/config.py) allows you to specify in it the language and path applicable to all tools;
+- [`calculations.py`](Scripts/calculations.py) is the mathematical core.
+It contains most of functions and some zero points of photometric systems;
+- [`cmf.py`](Scripts/cmf.py) contains sensitivity of human perception and used curve of color space;
+- [`database.py`](Scripts/database.py) contains spectra, color indices and their sources;
+- [`strings.py`](Scripts/strings.py) contains almost all used inscriptions of other scripts in supported languages.

 ## Database format